CISPE Code of Conduct

 The CISPE Code of Conduct offers three key advantages:

-While not required for GDPR compliance, many European businesses want to retain sovereignty over their data by ensuring that it remains within the EU.
-Uniquely, the CISPE Code of Conduct gives IaaS customers explicit options to select services that enable data to be processed entirely within the European Economic Area.
-As such, it also promotes data protection best practices which support the EU’s GAIA-X initiative to develop European cloud data services.
+Many European businesses want to retain better control over their data by ensuring that it remains within the EU.
+Uniquely and while not required for GDPR compliance, the CISPE Code of Conduct gives IaaS customers explicit options to select services that enable data to be processed entirely within the European Economic Area.
+As such, it also promotes data protection best practices which support the EU’s GAIA-X initiative to develop European federated cloud data services.

 Compliance with the CISPE Code of Conduct is verified by independent, external auditors accredited as “Monitoring Bodies” by the competent European Data Protection Authority.
 Independent “Monitoring Bodies” strengthen the level of assurance provided by services declared under the code.